core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 enterprises following zero trust priciples.
 The CoAP NoSec is not appropriate for enterprises or home deployments.

-In this document we show that protecting CoAP with a security protocol is not always enough to securely control actuators (and in many cases sensors) and that secure operation often demands far more than the four properties traditionally provided by security protocols.
+The assumption is this document is that a security protocols providing the four properties above is always used.
+We show that this is not always enough to securely control actuators (and in many cases sensors) and that secure operation often demands more than the four properties traditionally provided by security protocols.
 We describe several serious attacks any on-path attacker (i.e., not only "trusted intermediaries") can do and discusses tougher requirements and mechanisms to mitigate the